Oregon: Post-Reconstruction

 Beginning in the 1880s, the growth of railroads expanded the state's lumber, wheat, and other agricultural markets, and the rapid growth of its cities.
 Due to the abundance of timber and waterway access via the Willamette River, Portland became a major force in the lumber industry of the Pacific Northwest, and quickly became the state's largest city.
 It would earn the nickname "Stumptown", and would later become recognized as one of the most dangerous port cities in the United States due to racketeering and illegal activities at the turn of the 20th century.
 In 1902, Oregon introduced direct legislation by the state's citizens through initiatives and referendums, known as the Oregon System.

 On May 5, 1945, six civilians were killed by a Japanese balloon bomb that exploded on Gearhart Mountain near Bly.
 They remained the only people on American soil whose deaths were attributed to an enemy balloon bomb explosion during World War II.
 The bombing site is now located in the Mitchell Recreation Area.

 Industrial expansion began in earnest following the 1933–1937 construction of the Bonneville Dam on the Columbia River.
 Hydroelectric power, food, and lumber provided by Oregon helped fuel the development of the West, although the periodic fluctuations in the U.S. building industry have hurt the state's economy on multiple occasions.
 Portland, in particular, experienced a population boom between 1900 and 1930, tripling in size; the arrival of World War II also provided the northwest region of the state with an industrial boom, where Liberty ships and aircraft carriers were constructed.

 During the 1970s, the Pacific Northwest was particularly affected by the 1973 oil crisis, with Oregon suffering a substantial shortage.

-In 1972, the Oregon Beverage Container Act of 1971, popularly called the Bottle Bill, became the first law of its kind in the United States.
+In 1971, the Oregon Beverage Container Act of 1971, popularly called the Bottle Bill, became the first law of its kind in the United States.
 The Bottle Bill system in Oregon was created to control litter.
 In practice, the system promotes recycling, not reusing, and the collected containers are generally destroyed and made into new containers.
 Ten states currently have similar laws.

 In 1994, Oregon became the first U.S. state to legalize physician-assisted suicide through the Oregon Death with Dignity Act.
 A measure to legalize recreational use of marijuana in Oregon was approved on November 4, 2014, making Oregon only the second state at the time to have legalized gay marriage, physician-assisted suicide, and recreational marijuana.

+Gasoline pump law

+Self service gasoline was banned in Oregon from 1951 until August 2023.
+Although self-serve is now allowed in Oregon, gas stations are not required to offer it and many currently do not.

+New Jersey is the only state remaining where self serve gas stations are not allowed.